Aparicio99/ipupdate/README.md

 ### How does it work?
   * ipupdater.py
     * Runs on the client to send the updates to the web server.
-    * Get its public IP address with a request to the web server (to circumvent NAT).
+    * Get its public IP address with an authenticated message from the web server (to circumvent NAT).
-    * Appends an [HMAC](http://en.wikipedia.org/wiki/Hmac) to the update message being sent to the web server.
+    * Send an authenticated update message to the web server.
   * ipupdate.php
     * Receives the updates on the web server.
-    * Validates the message HMAC.
+    * Validates the message authentication.
     * Logs the update in a **SQLite** database.
   * getip.php
     * Show the current IP address on the web server from the last entry in the database.